-Full-length manuscript not to exceed 2,000 words (including structured Abstract; excluding References and Figure legends).
+Manuscript not to exceed 2,000 words (including structured Abstract; excluding References and Figure legend).
 The structured Abstract should be no longer than 150 words.
-The scope of this style submission is for concise scientific studies and not intended to be a substitute for literature review.
+The scope of this style submission is for concise scientific, including pilot studies, preliminary findings and not intended to be a substitute for literature review.